Google-level engineering productivity suite

 One of the largest trends that has happened in the last few decades is how people work.
 Although in software world remote work has been done for several years, never has the tooling been built from ground up for software engineers.
 We are building the engineering productivity supertools for the new world.

-We as both engineers and founders strongly believe that we can provide developers with super powers to build faster and better by solving the challenges that they face everyday.
+We as strongly believe that we can provide developers with super powers to build faster and better by solving the challenges that they face everyday.

 We are an early stage YC-backed startup building developer tools for high growth companies.
 The founders are ex-Googlers with background building engineering teams at several fast-growing silicon valley startups.

-Our customers include high growth companies such as Slack, Cruise, Square, Benchling, Figma.
+Our customers include high growth companies such as Slack, Square, Benchling, Figma.